chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 ### A Collection of Concepts and Ideas Aligned to Core User Needs

 We applied the **Trust framework, Customer Journey Map (Learn-Buy-Get-Use-Pay-Service) and behavioral archetypes** to generate and organize hundreds of concepts and ideas.
-Below are the concepts organized by Customer Journey and archetype:

 ![AT&T-2020-Concepts.jpg](/media/AT&T-2020-Concepts.jpg)